Every US state’s weirdest dish that no one else understands

 Washington: geoduck

 Pronounced ‘gooey-duck,’ geoduck’s name derives from a native Puget Sound word meaning ‘dig deep’ – and, if you want to get your hands on one of these enormous burrowing saltwater clams, that’s exactly what you’ll need to do.
-Native to the Pacific Northwest Coast, these hulking mollusks may look pretty unappetizing, but don’t judge a book by its cover; firm and chewy (a bit like a scallop), they have a pleasantly mild, salty-sweet taste.
+Native to the Pacific Northwest Coast, these hulking mollusks may look pretty unappetizing, but don’t judge a book by its cover; firm and chewy (a bit like scallops), they have a pleasantly mild, salty-sweet taste.
 You can try them cooked up in a wide variety of delectable seafood dishes across the state.

 Brent Hofacker/Shutterstock